tine3700/micropython/docs/pyboard/tutorial/PyLadiesXMicroPython/PARTIII/1_SensorTile_HDC2080.rst

 	s=tile_one.TILE_ONE()
 	s.demo()

 The first entry is the time since the pyboard was started in ms. Second entry is the LED value.
-Tmperature in °C, Humidity in % and Light Intensity measured in lux.
+Temperature in °C, Humidity in % and Light Intensity measured in lux.
 There is also a little buzzer sound everytime you run the demo program.